cp3402-students/project-team6/deployment2.md

     - Create a pull request on Github to propose your changes for merging into the `main` development branch.
     - Include clear descriptions of the changes and reference related Trello cards if any.
     - Reviewers can provide feedback and suggest modifications before merging.

+### Deployment Process

+1. **Staging Environment - (Azure Portal)**

+    - We maintain a staging environment hosted on Microsoft Azure App Service. (https://u3aonline.azurewebsites.net/)
+    - Once a pull request is approved, merge the feature branch into a dedicated branch (e.g., staging) for deployment to staging.

+2. **Deployment Automation (optional)**

+    - Consider using a continuous integration/continuous delivery (CI/CD) tool to automate deployments.
+Github have their own the [Github Actions](https://github.com/features/actions).

+3. **Deployment Manual**

+    - If not using CI/CD, manually deploy changes to staging by:
+        - Export the theme folder from your local environment.
+        - Uploading and activating the updated theme folder to the staging environment on its Wordpress Admin Dashboard.
+4. **Testing Staging**

+    - Thoroughly test all functionalities and visual aspects of your theme changes in the staging environment.
+    - Ensure compatibility with existing plugins and content.
+    - Utilize Trello cards to track testing progress and address any issues.

+5. **Productions Deployment (AWS Lightsail)**

+    - Once everything is verified in staging, merge the `staging` branch into the `main` branch on Github.
+    - The steps on deploying to our production site will be similar to as deploying to staging (manually or through CI/CD).
+Keep in mind that the deployment target will be the AWS Lightsail instance. (http://3.27.98.5/)